MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/using-your-own-date-inputs.md

         <script>
             // 3.
 Initialize Booking Engine Widget just before the closing </body> tag.
             Mews.Distributor(
-                // Set Configuration ID of your Booking Engine.
+                // Set Configuration ID of your booking engine.
                 {
-                    configurationIds: ['Your Booking Engine Configuration ID'],
+                    configurationIds: ['Your booking engine Configuration ID'],
                 },
                 // Add callback which will enable Submit button and open the Booking Engine Widget upon button click. function (api) {
-                    // Listen on submit and when user submits, open Booking Engine with given dates. const listenOnSubmit = () => {
+                    // Listen on submit and when user submits, open booking engine with given dates. const listenOnSubmit = () => {
                         // Find the form in DOM and listen on submit. const form = document.getElementById('date-form');